IBM-Cloud/sandbox-benchmark-for-vpc/user-guide/sandbox-user-guide.md

 ```

 **Entering or uploading the BYO application script:** Enter your BYO application install and setup script in the BYO
 application and environment details page.
-See below.
+See the following:

 ![](./images/image9.png)

-The status of the application VSIs in Configuration Details page shown as below:
+The status of the application VSIs in Configuration Details page:

 ![](./images/image10.png)

-2. **Running the Benchmark:** After successful creation of VSIs, you can run the benchmark for
+2. **Running the benchmark:** After successful creation of VSIs, you can run the benchmark for the
-the selected application or workload from the dashboard portal.
-For Monte Carlo application, run
+selected application or workload from the dashboard portal.
+For a Monte Carlo application, run
-benchmark will take around 30-45 seconds and for HuggingFace, it will take around 2 minutes.
+benchmark takes around 30-45 seconds; for HuggingFace, it takes around 2 minutes; and for
+the Presto application, you have the flexibility to choose which queries to run.
+Each
+individual query typically requires 2-5 minutes to complete, while running all queries
+collectively usually takes around 15 minutes.

 ![](./images/image11.png)

-**BYO Application Run Benchmark:** On the BYO application Run benchmark page, you can pass the .sh runner
+**BYO application Run Benchmark:** On the BYO application "Run benchmark" page, you can pass the .sh runner
-script to run their BYO application.
+script to run the BYO application.

 ![](./images/image12.png)

 The only supported format is shell scripts.

-Please note that the script below is a sample only, your script for your application may vary.
+The following script is a sample only; your script for your application might vary.

 ```
 #!/bin/bash